Aeromium Barcode Fonts

 Code128 Barcode

 Code128 barcode is currently one of the most widely used barcode.
-The reason being that this barcode can support the full ASCII character set, flexible and can support very dense (number of characters per inch) barcode.
-Under the industry specifications, this barcode supports three different sub-variations : Code 128 A, Code 128 B and Code 128 C. Each of the variations are targeted for specific purposes and switching between the different variations is possible with additional control characters.
-With the switching, the specifications also allows for an Auto mode to help users create the barcode easily.
-Basically the Auto mode allows for barcode software to auto detect the data, determine the most optimized variation and if required, switch between the variations automatically.
-It is recommended to use the Barcode Maker, the Excel Add in or other tools provided by Aeromium when using the Auto mode.
+The reason is that this barcode can support the full ASCII character set, is flexible and can support very dense (number of characters per inch) barcode.
+Under the industry specifications, this barcode supports three different variations : Code 128 A, Code 128 B and Code 128 C. Each of the variations is targeted for specific purposes and switching between the different variations is possible with additional control characters.
+With the switching, the specifications also cater to an Auto mode to help users create the barcode easily.
+The Auto mode allows the barcode software to auto detect the data, determine the most optimized variation and, if required, switch between the variations automatically.
+It is recommended to use the Barcode Generator, the Excel Add in or other tools provided by Aeromium for the Auto mode.

-The easiest way to create this barcode is to use the Barcode Maker included in the installation package.
-Simply goto the Start Menu and launch Aeromium Barcode Fonts > Barcode Maker.
+The easiest way to create this barcode is to use the Barcode Generator included in the installation package.
+Simply goto the Start Menu and launch Aeromium Barcode Fonts > Barcode Generator.
 This software automates and simplifies the creation of the barcodes for you.
 After the barcode is created, you can simply copy and paste the barcode into your documents.

 Generating this barcode in Excel